 For us, we’ve worked out the 40 is the magic number.
 We can generally drive for 40 minutes before anyone is likely to be sick.
 After the this, the risk increases exponentially.
 This is useful knowledge because we can try to break up our journeys so that we aren’t in the car for more than 40 minutes at a time.
 You can experiment with your own child to see how far into a journey they usually start feeling sick.

 We’ve also discovered that neither of them get car sick if the are asleep.
-When they were younger and still had naps, we made use of this by travelling at nap times.
-If we are out for a full day, we’ll often have dinner while we are out.
+When they still had naps, we made use of this by travelling at nap times.
+If we are out for a full day, we’ll often have dinner while we are out and then let them fall asleep on the way home.
 If you don’t want to spend loads, I suggest supermarket cafes, they’re great for a cheap and cheerful dinner.
 We then put them into their PJs and they will generally fall asleep once we’re moving.
 There’s always a chance they’ll wake up when you get home and refuse to go back to sleep but hey, at least you didn’t have to drive home surrounded by the smell of vomit.

 Planning your Journey to Avoid Sickness

 Avoid winding roads at all costs!
-I’ve been known to drive significantly out of my way in order to travel by motorway because it makes a huge difference to their likelihood of my toddlers being vomiting.
+I’ve been known to drive significantly out of my way in order to travel by motorway because it makes a huge difference to their likelihood of my toddlers vomiting.
 While I imagine everyone tries to avoid traffic when they can, this becomes even more important when you are dealing with car sick children.
 Stoppping and starting is definitely a trigger.

 Some people have had success with putting car seats in the middle of the car.
 It’s something that wasn’t practical for us but I’ve heard quite a lot of people say it works so it’s certainly worth a try.
 It’s something to do with being able to look out of the front window that helps.